Sonchus arvensis glabrescens

 Range & Habitat: The glabrous variety of Perennial Sowthistle is common in northern Illinois, occasional in central Illinois, and rare or absent in southern Illinois (see Distribution Map).
 It is more common than the typical variety in the state.
 Both varieties of this species are adventive from Eurasia.
 Habitats include cropland, weedy meadows, edges of gardens, areas along roads, and miscellaneous waste areas.
 This species prefers disturbed areas.
 So far, it has not invaded high quality natural areas to any major extent.

 Photographic Location: An abandoned vegetable garden in Urbana, Illinois.
-The leaf in the upper left corner of the lower photograph is from another species of plant.

 Comments: Perennial Sowthistle produces attractive dandelion-like flowers on long stalks.
 It is the only Sonchus sp.
 (Sowthistle) within the state that is perennial in habit, and its flowerheads are larger in size (at least 1" across) than the others.
 The flowerheads of Sonchus asper (Prickly Sowthistle) and Sonchus oleraceus (Annual Sowthistle) are ¾" across or less.
 The basal lobes on the leaves of Perennial Sowthistle are usually well-rounded and small, while the basal lobes of Prickly Sowthistle are well-rounded, but large, and the basal lobes of Annual Sowthistle have sharp angles.
 The typical variety of the Perennial Sowthistle is a hairier plant than var. glabrescens.
 Because the latter is sometimes considered a distinct species, it is occasionally referred to as Sonchus uliginosus.